 Families and kids

 There's a small pool and a play area at the beachclub.
 You'll also be able to make the most of the kids' clubs which are available all summer long.
-There's a club for all children from four months to 17 years and they're full of fun and activities.
+There's a club for all children from two to 17 years and they're full of fun and activities.

-For babies and toddlers we've also got cots, baby baths, buggies and a 24-hour baby room.
+For babies and toddlers we've also the Starfish crèche (available for a supplement), cots, baby baths, buggies and a 24-hour baby room.
 Here you can make up babies' meals, warm formula and sterilise bottles.
 There's also interconnecting and family rooms, high tea for the under five's and loads more just for families.

 Rich in tradition, history and culture, Lesvos is the third largest of the Greek islands.
 The landscape is one of extremes, from areas of pine-covered hillside to swathes of volcanic stone.
 Testament to the island’s volcanic past are the large number of hot therapeutic springs and a petrified forest, with fossilised trees dating back some 15 million years.